CPSC 405 Syllabus

 - All assignments are under the UMW Honor Code and the CPSC department honor code policy.
 Plagiarizing code in a program is an honor code violation just like plagiarizing words in a paper.
 Be prepared to explain any submission.
 Contact me if you have questions about the Honor Code and this course.

 - All Canvas submissions are assumed to include the UMW honor code pledge even if you do not place it on your submission.
+"I hereby declare upon my word of honor that I have neither given nor received unauthorized help on this work."
+The following describe authorized help.

 Class Communication